|

 situation.
 We just have to be as agile

 as our fickle market and for that we need replenishment.
-In an
+In an external

-easy to make goods that can’t be sold, and not to make goods that could be
+make goods that can’t be sold, and not to make goods that could be sold.
+The net effect either way is to reduce

-reduce potential throughput.
-The
+potential throughput.
+The primary

-service levels.
-However, in a supply
+levels.
+However, in a supply chain

-chain environment we can go one step further.
+environment we can go one step further.

 We can introduce replenishment.

 Let’s have a look then at replenishment.
-(1)
+(1) Goldratt,

-Goldratt, E. M., (1990) The haystack syndrome: sifting
+E. M., (1990) The

+haystack syndrome: sifting information out of the data ocean.
 North River Press, pg 146.
 (2) Schragenheim, E., and Dettmer, H. W. (2000) Manufacturing at warp speed: optimizing supply chain financial performance, pp 212 & 67.
-This Webpage Copyright © 2003-2009
+This Webpage Copyright © 2003-2009 by Dr K. J.

-by Dr K. J. Youngman |
+Youngman |